-Snow emergencies will only be declared, by the city manager, when 6 inches of snow accumulation has occurred.
+Snow emergencies may be declared by the city manager when 6 inches of snow accumulation is expected.
 Residents should watch the local public access channel for snow emergency declarations.
+The city website and Facebook page will also have information on a snow emergency.
 Should a snow emergency be declared, parking on any city street is prohibited, and may result in vehicles being towed at the owner’s expense.

 Street Parking During Snow Emergencies